Monjurul-Hasan-Sohan/OpenVPN/README.md

 # OpenVPN
-.opvn file might change in future.
+.opvn file might change in the future.